 The Battle

-Engraved portrait of Count Pyotr Rumyantsev-Zadunaisky, victor of the Battle of Larga (1770)
+Historical map or illustration showing the Battle of Larga (1770): Engraved portrait of Count Pyotr Rumyantsev-Zadunaisky, victor of the Battle of Larga (1770)

 Engraved portrait of Count Pyotr Rumyantsev-Zadunaisky, victor of the Battle of Larga (1770) (c.
 1800) — Russian Portraits album (19th c.).
 Public domain.

-Rumyantsev's Russian army repelled the combined Ottoman-Tatar forces at the Larga river in Moldavia through a brilliant attack in divisional squares.
+Rumyantsev's Russian army repelled the combined Ottoman-Tatar forces at the Larga river in Moldova through a brilliant attack in divisional squares.
 Russian losses were minimal; Ottoman losses were heavy.
 The new divisional square tactics proved decisive.

-The Battle of (the) Larga was fought between 65,000 Crimean Tatars and 15,000 Ottomans under Qaplan II Giray against 38,000 Russians under Field-Marshal Rumyantsev on the banks of the Larga River, a tributary of the Prut River, in Moldavia (now in Moldova), for eight hours on 7 July 1770.
+The Battle of (the) Larga was fought between 65,000 Crimean Tatars and 15,000 Ottomans under Qaplan II Giray against 38,000 Russians under Field-Marshal Rumyantsev on the banks of the Larga River, a tributary of the Prut River, in Moldova (now in Moldova), for eight hours on 7 July 1770.
 It was fought on the same day as Battle of Chesma, a key naval engagement of the Russo-Turkish War, 1768–1774.
 The battle was a decisive victory for the Russians who captured 33 Turkish cannons and the vast enemy camp.

 Casualties & Outcome